Home > Destinations > North America > USA > Georgia > Atlanta > Walking Tours

 Built in the early 1900s, this was a popular meeting place for civil rights leaders.
 Today, the building is augmented by a modern YMCA across the street.

-Continue south along Butler Street to the:
+Continue south along Butler St. to the:

 12. Sweet Auburn Curb Market

 The market is located just below Edgewood Avenue.
-Formerly called the Municipal Market, this historic market dates to 1924, when Atlanta was still a segregated city.
+Formerly called the Municipal Market, this historic market dates from 1924, when Atlanta was still a segregated city.
 Whites shopped within, while blacks were only permitted to patronize stalls lining the curb.
 The market's current name reflects that era.
 Today, it sells groceries and fresh produce -- including many regional and ethnic items, such as ham hocks and chitlins ("We sell every part of the pig here but the oink," says the owner).
 Fully cooked ethnic meals are available as well, and there is seating so you can dig in right away.
 Open Monday through Thursday from 8am to 6pm, Friday and Saturday from 8am to 7pm.

-13. Big Bethel African Methodist Episcopal Church
+14. Big Bethel African Methodist Episcopal Church

 This church was originally built in the 1890s, destroyed by fire, and then rebuilt in 1924.
 In the 1920s, John Wesley Dobbs called the Bethel "a towering edifice to black freedom."